-SortedContainers is an Apache2 Licensed containers library, written in pure-Python, and fast as C-extensions.
+SortedContainers is an Apache2 licensed sorted collections library, written in pure-Python, and fast as C-extensions.

-Note: don’t try this at home without at least a gigabyte of memory.
-In Python an integer requires at least 12 bytes.
-SortedList will add about 4 bytes per object stored in the container.
+Note: The snippet above requires at least a half gigabyte of memory.
+In 64-bit versions of CPython an integer requires about 24 bytes.
+SortedList will add about 8 bytes per object stored in the container.
 That’s pretty hard to beat as it’s the cost of a pointer to each object.
-It’s also 66% less overhead than a typical binary tree implementation for which every node must also store two pointers to children nodes.)
+It’s also 66% less overhead than a typical binary tree implementation (e.g. red-black tree, avl tree, aa tree, splay tree, treap, etc.) for which every node must also store two pointers to children nodes.

 Alex Martelli, Wikipedia

 Good stuff! ...
 I like the simple, effective implementation idea of splitting the sorted containers into smaller “fragments” to avoid the O(N) insertion costs.

 That last part, “fast as C-extensions,” was difficult to believe.
 I would need some sort of performance comparison to be convinced this is true.
 The author includes this in the docs.
 It is.

 I’m quite amazed, not just by the code quality (it’s incredibly readable and has more comment than code, wow), but the actual amount of work you put at stuff that is not code: documentation, benchmarking, implementation explanations.
 Even the git log is clean and the unit tests run out of the box on Python 2 and 3.